grandjeanmartin/intellectualcooperation/publications.md

 ---

-### RECENT PUBLICATIONS ON INTELLECTUAL COOPERATION
+### Recent publications on Intellectual cooperation

 Items published in the last 10 years.
 For older publications, links, DOI and other classification criteria, [use the Zotero library](https://www.zotero.org/groups/2817289/intellectual_cooperation/library).

 #### 2020